 All and all, things went really well, everyone had a great time and the film crew said they got the footage they needed.
 Hopefully, I didn’t say anything too stupid, or blab on for too long, but we will find out soon!
 I will be viewing the show for the first time at the same time as everyone else.

 We are very excited (and maybe a little nervous) to watch the episode.
-Make sure you tune in to CBC TV network across Canada this Sunday, April 30th at 7:00pm local time for the CBC series We Are Canada!
+Make sure you tune in to CBC TV network across Canada Sunday, April 23rd at 7:00pm local time for the CBC series We Are Canada!